rahil-bhowal007/resume-website/content/teaching/Search and Rescue System Turtlebot/index.md

 ---
-title: Search and Rescue Mission Using Turtlebot
+title: "Search and Rescue Mission Using Turtlebot"
-summary: Developed an autonomous reconnaissance system on Turetlebot3 robot using SLAM, AprilTag detection, and frontier exploration to map environments and locate simulated victims in disaster scenarios.
+summary: "Developed an autonomous reconnaissance system on Turtlebot3 robot using SLAM, AprilTag detection, and frontier exploration to map environments and locate simulated victims in disaster scenarios."
 date: 2024-05-01
-type: docs
+type: "docs"
 math: false
 tags:
+  - "Exploration"
+  - "Frontiers"
-  - Exploration, Frontiers, Turtlebot3
+  - "Turtlebot3"
 image:
-  caption: 'Search and Rescue Mission'
+  caption: "Search and Rescue Mission"
 ---

 ## Introduction

 Semantic segmentation is a critical task in computer vision, enabling pixel-level understanding of